We've listened

 - July 2023: Community consultation took place on the proposed permanent design.

-- 2024–25: Project funding and scope were reviewed.
+- 2024–25: Project was paused and funding and scope were reviewed.

 Following the evaluation of the trial bike lane, Councillors agreed at the 25 August 2021 meeting of Pūroro Āmua, the Planning and Environment Committee, to consult with the community on more permanent changes, extend the bike route and make the area safer for pedestrians.